-Haybridge was proud to receive the Leading Parent Partnership Award in July 2010, 2013 and again in 2017; we continue to uphold the principles of the awarding body.
+Haybridge was proud to receive the Leading Parent Partnership Award in July 2010, 2013 and again in 2017.
+Due to the COVID-19 pandemic we have been unable to invite the Leading Parent Partnership back in to renew our award but we hope to when it is safe to do so.
+We continue, however, to uphold the principles of the awarding body.
 As an LPPA school we actively reflect upon the ways in which we work together with parents/carers and the community in order to enhance our students’ experience of school.

 We provide a detailed Home/School agreement, updated each September, but in general terms our aims are to:

 - actively involve parents/carers in the education and progress of their son/daughter.

 - employ user friendly communications with parents to keep both school and home informed of what is happening in a student’s life.